pendy05/MISPhyl/README.md

-# MISPhyl
+# MISPhyl (Mutual Information Supermatrix Phylogenomic Tree)
-Mutual Information Supermatrix Phylogenomic Tree Phylogenomics pipeline reconstructs phylogenetic tree based on the single core orthologous genes (SCG) / proteins (SCP) from each sample.
-Utilizing mutual information to select phylogenetically optimal genes.
+A phylogenomics pipeline which reconstructs tree based on the single core orthologous genes (SCG) / proteins (SCP) from each sample with the utilization of mutual information to select the phylogenetically optimal genes.
-It is to determine the evolutionary relationship between each sample.

 ## CITATION
 1. Alexey M Kozlov, Diego Darriba, Tomáš Flouri, Benoit Morel, Alexandros Stamatakis, RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference, Bioinformatics, Volume 35, Issue 21, 1 November 2019, Pages 4453–4455